10 health warning signs due to lack of fiber

 Live healthy every day: According to Eatthis, below are 10 warning signs that you are not eating enough fiber on Tet

-1. Drowsiness after meals
+1. Drowsiness following meals

 Research shows that fiber can prevent energy crashes by keeping blood sugar levels balanced.
-Therefore, if you feel tired and lethargic after a meal, it may be because you are not getting enough fiber.
+Therefore, if you feel tired and lethargic following a meal, it may be because you are not getting enough fiber.

 Sports nutritionist, Moody (USA) explains: “A meal rich in fiber slows down the digestion of food, which means that glucose from food will enter the blood more slowly.
 This prevents prevents blood sugar spikes.
 Blood sugar spikes accompanied by drops in blood sugar often result in blood sugar levels that are lower than before you eat.
-If you feel the need to take a nap frequently after high-carb meal, it could be because you didn’t eat enough fiber”
+If you feel the need to take a nap frequently following high-carb meal, it might be because you didn’t eat enough fiber”

 2. Struggling with constipation